ajonesb/book-library/README.md

 // EXERCISE - ES6 Javascript

-You have three categories of books: horror, action, romance.
+You have three categories of books: Horror, Action, Drama.

 The idea is to create a table of books, with a search input.